 1. Outdated Electrical Systems

-2. Plumbing Issues
+2. Historic Plumbing Problems

 Plumbing in pre-1950 homes can reveal several issues: